 Armstrong, David E. — Professor Emeritus

 Research interests include cycling of nutrient and trace elements, sediment-water interactions behavior, aquatic chemistry, ch emical limnology and fate of organic chemicals in lakes.
-Also Civil and Environmental Engineering, Environmental Toxicology Graduate Program, Limnology and Marine Science, Water Resources Management Program, Water Science and Engineering Laboratory.
+Also Civil and Environmental Engineering, Environmental Toxicology Graduate Program, Freshwater and Marine Sciences, Water Resources Management Program, Water Science and Engineering Laboratory.

 Helmke, Phillip — Professor Emeritus